cloudnative-pg/cloudnative-pg/docs/src/postgresql_conf.md

 ```

 If you would like to set a maximum size for the `shm` volume, you can do so by
-setting the `spec.ephemeralVolumesSizeLimit.shm` field in the `Cluster` resource.
+setting the `.spec.ephemeralVolumesSizeLimit.shm` field in the `Cluster` resource.
 For example:

 ```yaml